jovertical/smartedge/resources/docs/source/.compare.md

 <!-- END_cb5299e7a9fce3c463c5f52278e9fae0 -->

 <!-- START_4f55dfa66543949481f1033f91a1a938 -->
-## Display a listing of the resource.
+## Display a listing of the Question in a Subject.

 > Example request: